hankbao/libreboot/www/git.md

 - index.sh: generates the news feed (on the News section of the website)
 - publish.sh: converts an .md file to an .html file
-- generate.sh: with calls to index.sh and publish.sh, compiles the entire
+- Makefile: with calls to index.sh and publish.sh, compiles the entire Libreboot website
-  Libreboot website

 Use any standard text editor (e.g. Vim, Emacs, Nano, Gedit) to edit the files,